 Warranty Compliance: Using anything but genuine parts while your motorcycle is under warranty will void it.
 The warranty will include parts so if something goes wrong, you will receive a replacement or repair from the manufacturer.
 However, if you use non-genuine parts, it will most likely void it.
 So always use genuine parts to continue to benefit from your warranty on new bikes.

 Parts available for longer: Genuine parts are available for longer.
 Most aftermarket companies stop making parts for old or discontinued motorcycles as the demand decreases.
-Aftermarket companies do not want to be left with inventory as storage will be become an issue and will affect their margins so will discontinue and move onto more profitable segments.
+Aftermarket companies do not want to be left with inventory as storage will become an issue and will affect their margins so will discontinue and move onto more profitable segments.
 Genuine parts also get discontinued however manufacturers like Honda still produce parts for bikes that are over 40 years old such as the Honda cub range.

 Greater Parts Availability: In many cases there are parts that are only made by the manufacturer of the bike.
 Items such as bolts, nuts, screws, and pins are often only available from the manufacturer.
 For new bikes it can take years or longer for aftermarket options to become available as it will take time for the aftermarket companies to develop parts.

 Manufacturer warranty: Depending on the manufacturer of the genuine parts, you will be covered by warranty for a given period for any defects.
-Honda warranty last six months for genuine motorcycle parts in Europe.
+Honda warranty lasts six months for genuine motorcycle parts in Europe.
 You may not get any warranty on aftermarket parts as this keeps costs down.

 Disadvantages of Genuine Motorcycle Parts

-Usually More Expensive Upfront Costs: In most cases non-genuine parts are cheaper so you save money from the initial upfront costs.
-However, in the long run these savings usually don’t hold as genuine parts are generally of a higher quality, so bike performance is better compared to using non genuine and the parts last longer which means less expenses and no time wasted for replacing.
+Usually More Expensive Upfront Costs: In most cases, non-genuine parts are cheaper so you save money from the initial upfront costs.
+However, in the long run these savings usually don’t hold as genuine parts are generally of a higher quality, so bike performance is better compared to using non genuine ones and the parts last longer which means less expenses and no time wasted for replacing.

 What are OEM (Original Equipment Manufacturer) Motorcycle parts?